Cite this Response

 Dear Itchy Wool,

-Hope these suggestions sufficiently scratched your itch,
+Hope these suggestions sufficiently scratch your itch,